-More people need mental health care, but psychiatrists are in short supply
+More people need mental-health care, but psychiatrists are in short supply

 In October the hospital launched a telecrisis pilot program that connects those patients, via tablet, to a crisis worker staffing the overnight shift at another facility, to get the transfer paperwork started.
 It used the system more than 70 times during the last three months of 2017, Bordo said.

-Central DuPage Hospital, which recently expanded its substance abuse unit in response to rising opioid-related visits, started a pilot telepsychiatry program last April to cover weekend shifts, said Allison Johnsen, manager of business and program development at the hospital.
+Central DuPage Hospital, which recently expanded its substance-abuse unit in response to rising opioid-related visits, started a pilot telepsychiatry program last April to cover weekend shifts, said Allison Johnsen, manager of business and program development at the hospital.
 It has two of its psychiatrists patch in from home to conduct consultations via a tablet brought to patients’ bedsides.

 The program, which Johnsen says has been well-received by patients, helps with recruitment because it offers doctors flexibility and lightens their load.